Talon24/kettle-rocketchat/README.md

 # kettle-rocketchat
 Send messages from PDI to a rocketchat server.

+## Installation
+Download the zip file from the releases page and extract the `rocketchat-plugin`-folder to `plugins` in your kettle home directory.
+The icon will be visible if you don't change the names.

+It is tested on PDI version `8.0.0.0-28`.

 ## Usage

 The Rocketchat step is available for transformations under the Utility category.